How to Delete Unused Rows in Excel (8 Methods)

 FILTER function-Delete Unused Rows in Excel

-Result by Filter FunctionAfter formatting and inserting column headers the whole dataset looks like the below screenshot devoid of unused rows.
+Result by Filter FunctionAfter formatting and inserting column headers the whole dataset looks like the below screenshot without unused rows.

 Formatted result by filter function

-Similar to the FILTER function, the Advanced Filter feature deletes all the unused rows by pasting the dataset in another location without blank rows.
+Similar to the FILTER function, the Advanced Filter feature allows you to delete unused rows by copying the dataset to another location without blank rows:

 =B5<>""